johnwarden/deliberati/content/post/2023-03-11-review-of-bayesian-inference.md

 ## Sequential Updating

 Suppose Holmes subsequently finds evidence that exonerates the Count.
-We now simply repeat the process of Bayesian inference: the posterior from the last piece of evidence become the prior for the next, and probability mass is again reallocated.
+We now simply repeat the process and revise/update Holmes' beliefs again.
+The posterior from the last piece of evidence becomes the prior for the next, and probability mass is again reallocated.
 This time, since only one possibility remains, all probability mass is reallocated to this possibility.

 <!--